INTRODUCTION

 New teammates are made aware of the key aspects of the legislation upon joining the Company, as well as understanding what they should do if they believe a supplier is working in a way that could be considered as being contrary to the provisions of the Act.

-The Company’s management team have been made aware of the obligations within the Act, the due diligence process the Senior Leadership Team have conducted and the actions required of the Company’s managers to ensure that the Company complies with the requirements of the Act.
-They have also been made aware that any suppliers who work with or for any manager is properly reviewed to ensure that Supplier’s compliance with the Act.
+The Company’s management team have been made aware of the obligations under the Modern Slavery Act 2015, the due diligence process undertaken by the Senior Leadership Team, and the actions required of the Company’s managers to ensure ongoing compliance with the Act.
+They have also been informed of their responsibility to ensure that any suppliers they engage are appropriately reviewed to confirm the supplier’s compliance with the act.

 This Policy Statement will be reviewed annually and updated, as necessary.